 Your campaign is far more likely to yield sales if you take the time to plan it thoroughly beforehand.
-While this involves many steps, a key one is to simply choose what type of content you want your campaign to focus on.
-For a product launch, you can typically choose either one-off or evergreen content.
+While this involves many steps, a key one is choosing what type of content you want your campaign to focus on.
+You can typically choose either one-off or evergreen content for a product launch.

 For example, maybe your nonprofit is releasing an app.
 Understanding the best way to build your nonprofit marketing strategy is key.
 However, neither option is inherently “better” than the other.
 To understand which is right for your goals, you first need to understand the differences between the two.

 As the name implies, one-off content doesn’t stay relevant for long.
-That’s because it involves leveraging current trends, news stories, upcoming holidays, seasonal themes, and other temporary interests in order to generate initial buzz for a product.
-One-off content can be very effective in this regard.
+That’s because it involves leveraging current trends, news stories, upcoming holidays, seasonal themes, and other temporary interests to generate initial product buzz.
+However, one-off content can be very effective in this regard.

-For example, perhaps you’re designing a product launch marketing campaign for a new app which allows users to create virtual outfits they can “try on” using augmented or virtual reality.
-Your marketing content might take the form of articles or videos focusing on the season’s current fashion trends.
+For example, perhaps you’re designing a product launch marketing campaign for a new app that allows users to create virtual outfits they can “try on” using augmented or virtual reality.
+Your marketing content might be articles or videos focusing on the season’s fashion trends.

-On the one hand, that type of content is absolutely relevant to your target customers at that time.
-It can certainly help to get them interested in your app.
-However, once fashion trends shift, the content will no longer be valuable.
+On the one hand, that type of content is relevant to your target customers at that time.
+So it can certainly help to get them interested in your app.
+On the other hand, however, the content will no longer be valuable once fashion trends shift.

 Factors to Consider